ayzg/splice-sample-organizer/README.md

 # splice-sample-organizer

+### Splice removed the ability to browse your sample library after unsubscribing.
+It's api is private.
+### I made this program help me to organize my own library, as with most producers I had a titanic amount of samples.
+### Protip: backup your entire splice library and organize before unsubsribing - pay Splice 15$ to do it.
 This program organizes audio files from a Splice Samples folder into a specified destination folder based on their content.
 The folder structure and criteria for file organization are as follows: